 The practice had a clear vision to deliver high quality care and promote good outcomes for patients.
-The practice had a mission statement and the staff we spoke with were aware of this.
-Succession planning was in place and a new male and female partner had joined the practice.
+The practice had a mission statement and the staff we spoke with were aware of this

 Governance arrangements

 The practice had an overarching governance policy.
 This outlined the structures and procedures in place and incorporated seven key areas: clinical effectiveness, risk management, patient experience and involvement, resource effectiveness, strategic effectiveness and learning effectiveness.
 Most policies and procedures were shared with the other two practices in the building and were managed by the practice manager who covered all three practices.